CQC We Statements

 This applies to all the local authority’s care and support functions for adults with needs for care and support and for carers, including:

-- preventing needs (see Preventing, Reducing or Delaying Needs);
+- preventing needs (see Preventing, Reducing or Delaying Needs chapter);

 - providing information and advice (see Information and Advice);

-- shaping and facilitating the market of service providers (see Market Shaping and Commissioning of Adult Care and Support), safeguarding (see Adult Safeguarding);
+- shaping and facilitating the market of service providers (see Market Shaping and Commissioning of Adult Care and Support chapter), safeguarding (see Safeguarding Adults Procedures);

-- cross border placements (see Cross Border Placements);
+- cross border placements (see Cross Border Placements chapter);

-- transition to adult care and support (see Transition to Adult Care and Support).
+- transition to adult care and support (see Preparing for Adulthood Policy).

-The local authority is not solely responsible for promoting integration with the NHS, and this responsibility reflects similar duties placed on NHS England and the local Clinical Commissioning Group (CCG) to promote integration with care and support.
+The local authority is not solely responsible for promoting integration with the NHS, and this responsibility reflects similar duties placed on NHS England and the local Integrated Care Board (ICB) to promote integration with care and support.
 There is also an equivalent duty on local authorities to integrate care and support provision with health related services, for example housing.

 3. Strategic Planning